Maha Bishuba Sankranti

-Maha Bishuba Sankranti (ମହା ବିଷୁବ ସଂକ୍ରାନ୍ତି), also known as Pana Sankranti, (ପଣା ସଂକ୍ରାନ୍ତି), is the traditional new year day festival of Odia people in Odisha, India.
+Maha Bishuba Sankranti (ମହା ବିଷୁବ ସଂକ୍ରାନ୍ତି), also known as Pana Sankranti (ପଣା ସଂକ୍ରାନ୍ତି), is the traditional new year day festival of Odia people in Odisha, India.
 The festival occurs in the solar Odia calendar (the lunisolar Hindu calendar followed in Odisha) on the first day of the traditional solar month of Meṣa, hence equivalent lunar month Baisakha.
 This falls on the Purnimanta system of the Indian Hindu calendar.
 It therefore falls on 13/14 April every year on the Gregorian calendar.

 The festival is celebrated with visits to Shiva, Shakti or Hanuman temples.
 People take baths in rivers or major pilgrimage centers.
 Communities participate in mela (fairs), participate in traditional dance or acrobatic performances.
-Feasts and special drinks such as a chilled wood apple-milk-yoghurt-coconut drink called pana is shared, a tradition that partly is the source of this festival's name.
+Feasts and special drinks such as a chilled wood apple-milk-yogurt-coconut drink called pana is shared, a tradition that partly is the source of this festival's name.

 Pana Sankranti is related to new year festivals in South and Southeast Asian solar New Year as observed by Hindus and Buddhists elsewhere such as Vaisakhi (north and central India, Nepal), Bohag Bihu (Assam), Pohela Boishakh (Bengal), Puthandu (Tamil Nadu) etc.

 Practices

 In the Odia Hindu tradition, Pana Sankranti is believed to be the birthday of the Hindu deity Hanuman, whose loving devotion to Rama (the seventh incarnation of Vishnu) in the Ramayana is legendary.
 His temples, along with those of Shiva and Surya (the Sun god) are revered on the new year.

 Hindus also visit Devi (goddess) temples on Pana Sankranti.
 The temples include Taratarini Temple near Brahmapur, Odisha in Ganjam, Cuttack Chandi, Biraja Temple, Samaleswari temple and Sarala Temple.
 At Sarala Temple the priests walk on hot coals in the fire-walking festival, Jhaamu Yatra.
 At the Maa Patana Mangala Temple in Chhatrapada, Bhadrak, the Patua Yatra festival is held from 14 April to 21 April.
 In Northern Odisha, the festival is known as Chadak Parva.
 In Southern Odisha, the Meru Yatra festival is celebrated as the end of the month-long danda nata dance festival.
 Thousands of devotees gather at the Shakti Pitha shrine in the Taratarini Temple because it is one of the auspicious days during the Chaitra Yatra.

-The significance of the day is that the new Odia calendar or Panjika is also introduced which is an almanac of Hindu festivals and contains the dates of festivals, auspicious days and timings, timings of sunrise and sunset along with horoscopes for the year.

 Bela Pana

 Bela Pana is a special festive sweet drink made from milk, ripe fruit of bel and spices, shared on Odia new year.

 People from all over the state eat festive Chhatua and drink Bela Pana to mark the occasion.
-The Bela Pana is prepared with Bael, chhena, grated coconut and fruits, spices like ginger and black pepper and sugar or jaggery.
+The Bela Pana is prepared with Bael, fruits, and sugar.